Hi. I’m The Faux Martha.

 A lot of years ago, I went against everything I learned in marketing class and named my blog after an existing brand—Martha Stewart.
 My grandma called me Martha in high school and college for my many domestic interests.
 I also watched taped episodes of Martha Stewart while working out.
 You know, doing what the cool kids were doing.
 The name seemed fitting, so I bought the URL, and now we’re married for better or worse.

 I started this space at the end of 2008 to document life after moving away from my Texas family.
 It quickly turned into a food blog.
 I’d spend hours on the weekend in my tiny Chicago kitchen, as the wife of an always studying husband in graduate school, cooking the weekend away, learning to cook.
 Four years in Chicago, two in New Haven, and now we live indefinitely in Minneapolis, a city I’ve fallen madly in love with.
 We built a home here, which has also become a large part of this space.
 You can follow along as we slowly decorate The Fauxhouse, our minimal city farmhouse.

 Thank you for your presence here.
 I hope you come hungry and leave full.

 What kind of camera do you shoot with?

-I shoot with a Canon Rebel T1i body and a Tamron 28-75 mm f/2.8 lens.
+Canon Rebel T1i body and a Tamron 28-75 mm f/2.8 lens Canon 6D and a Canon 50mm f/1.4 lens and a Canon 35mm f/2 lens.
 I’m self taught and still learning as I go.
-My big white Ikea desk is the same desk I blog, design, and shoot my photography on.
-For my fauxtography tips, head over here.
+I shoot on a white Ikea desktop.
+For my fauxtography tips, head over here or here.